dmlary/morrow/README.md

 ### Expanding Morrow

-Additional components and Systems can be easily added to Morrow
+Additional Components, Systems and Commands can be easily added to Morrow.
+The following example implements a basic poison skill, along with supporting Component & System.

 ```ruby
 module Poison